Edit in GitHubLog an issue

 Working with Reference Images

-Secondly, images may be uploaded via the Firefly Upload API.
-This API lets you send a source image (in either PNG, JPEG, or WebP format), and returns a unique ID that can be used in later calls, like the ones demonstrated below.
+• Secondly, you cna upload via the Firefly Upload API.
+This API lets you send a source image in either PNG, JPEG, or WebP format, and returns a unique ID that can be used in later calls, like the ones demonstrated below.

-Using the Upload API requires a file, as well as the mime type (ie: image/jpeg, image/png, image/webp).
+Using the Upload API requires a file, as well as the mime type, such as image/jpeg, image/png, image/webp.
 Below is an example function that demonstrates this.
-It assumes a previously created access token using a CLIENT_ID and CLIENT_SECRET value.
+It assumes we already created access token using a CLIENT_ID and CLIENT_SECRET value.
 See the Create Your First Firefly Application Guide for more help on using your credentials in your code to obtain an access token.

 Note: This function is used again in the examples below, and the complete code for this guide is shared at the bottom of this page.